jonny-novikov/programmer-training/README.md

 # PaperHat Programmer Plan

 Welcome to the PaperHat Programmer plan where we will teach you how to become a world-class programmer!
-How will we do this?
-Read on to find out how...
+This is a working document / repo.
+It will change as we work on each goal.
+If you find something that fits with our learning add it to your branch and create a pull request to have it added to master.

 ## How to become a world-class programmer